knuxfanwin8/modernizer/README.md

+# Modernizer is no longer being developed.

+No help will be offered.
+If you need a framework for your site, use Bootstrap.

 # modernizer - modern stylesheet for websites + extention
 Please note this is a very early version of the extention.
 It is by no means stable and will glitch out on several websites.